Brad Jacobs: Junior career

 Jacobs began curling at age ten with a coach named Tom Coulterman in 1995.
-Coulterman saw potential in them and formed a team, Jacobs played third for Ryan Harnden and was also joined by Matt Premo and Scott Seabrook.
+Coulterman saw potential in him and formed a team, with Jacobs playing third for Ryan Harnden, and being joined by Matt Premo and Scott Seabrook.
 As Jacobs entered high school, he entered competitive curling and took it seriously.
 He played second for Harnden in tournaments age 16 and under and played second for E. J. Harnden on the highschool team.
-In the fall, they formed a team together with E.J. as skip, Ryan as second, and Jacobs threw lead stones.
+In the fall, they formed a team together with E.J. as skip, Ryan as second, and Jacobs throwing lead stones.
 They came third in the tournament.
-By Fall 2001, they added Caleb Flaxey at third.
+By autumn 2001, they added Caleb Flaxey at third.
 They were starting to feel comfortable enough as a team that they entered the Regal Capital Curling Classic men's bonspiel at their home club.
 The bonspiel included most of the best teams from the region, including one skipped by Al Harnden and featuring Eric Harnden.
 1998 men's Olympic curling champion Patrick Hurlimann also was in the bonspiel.
 In the first draw, they were matched against Hurlimann.
 They won the game 5-3.
 "Once we got the lead, they were kind of shocked," Flaxey told the Sault Star.
 Hurlimann was sure that "they will have a bright future".

 He had a successful junior career, winning the Northern Ontario Junior Men's Championship in 2005 with teammates Brady Barnett, Scott Seabrook and Steve Molodowich.
 This gave his team a berth at the 2005 Canadian Junior Curling Championships, representing the region.
-At the Canadian Juniors, he led the team to an 8–4 record, good enough for fourth place, but outside the playoffs.
+At the Canadian Juniors, he led the team to an 8–4 record, good enough for fourth place, but out of the playoffs.